Lake Constance: Swimming

 Swimming in the lake is usually best from mid-June to mid-September.
 Depending on the weather and exact location, the water temperatures reach 20 to 27 °C. Within one day, differences of up to 3 °C-change are possible with appropriate sunlight, so that the lake invites to swim, especially on warm summer evenings.

 Diving

 Diving in Lake Constance is considered attractive and challenging.
-Most of the diving areas are located in the northern part of the lake (Überlingen, Ludwigshafen, Marienschlucht and others), a few also in the south.
+Most of the diving areas are located in the northern part of the lake (Überlingen, Bodman-Ludwigshafen, Marienschlucht and others), a few also in the south.
 The areas should be dived exclusively by experienced divers under the guidance of one of the local diving schools or a seasoned diver.
-Diving at some spots like the impressive devils table ("Teufelstisch") called rock needle in the lake in front of the Marienschlucht, is only allowed after approval by the district office Konstanz.
+Diving at some spots like the devils table ("Teufelstisch") called rock needle in the lake in front of the Marienschlucht, is only allowed after approval by the district office Konstanz.